FAQs, and an Infographic you can use.

 Originally, manufacturers created PLCs using their own proprietary software and programming.
 When machines did their own thing, separated from the rest of the machinery on the factory floor, that was fine.

 But now we have IIoT efficiencies to think about.
-Machines need to “talk” to each other, and share information.
-Unfortunately, older PLCs aren’t designed to allow this.
+Machines need to “talk” to each other and share information.
+Unfortunately, older PLC design doesn’t allow this.

 Luckily, industry groups are now working to solve this problem through new forms of open-access middleware like MQTT, AMQP, and CoAP.

 If you need a PLC for your industrial processes, talk to the staff at AX Control today.
 We’re here to help!
 We offer many brands of PLC systems and replacement parts, including the popular GE Fanuc PLCs.